 Yes, there’s a lifetime limitation of $500 per home.
 This means if you have used this incentive in prior years, you should lower any credit you previously claimed.

 If you’ve previously claimed the maximum amount, you won’t qualify for any additional reductions under this expansion.

 Tax reductions are restricted for certain participating items:

 - Advanced main air circulation—$50

 If you have questions about how you can benefit from the extension of the residential energy efficient property tax credit, download Form 5695 or contact your tax advisor for assistance.

 Upgrade Your Heating and Cooling Equipment Today

-Been procrastinating buying new heating and cooling equipment?
+Been procrastinating upgrading your heating and cooling equipment?
 Talk with the Experts at 301-747-3140 or contact us online.
-We can help you choose an energy-efficient system you can earn tax benefits during the upcoming year.
+We can help you choose an energy-efficient system you can get tax benefits during the upcoming year.